“Seriously, don’t you get sick of living out of a suitcase?”,

 - Got used to wearing the same somewhat over and over [cleaned of course]

 - Learn how to pack a suitcase in a way that accessing clothing is done with ease

-- Clothing that has multi-use, e.g. merino wool tops can be used in an English early summer as well as winter with more layers.
+- Chose clothing that has multi-use, e.g. Merino wool tops can be used in an early English summer as well as winter with more layers.
 Can not emphasise this enough!

 - Be tidy and organised